garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

     ```
     func reset() {
         originPoint = nil
-        mapRouteGraphics.graphics.removeAllObjects()
+        routeGraphics.graphics.removeAllObjects()
     }
     ```

-1. In `RoutingTouchDelegate`, implement a `mapView` method, which will get called when the user taps the map.
-In this method, start out by declaring a `graphics` object for convenience (so you can type `graphics` throughout the method instead of `mapRouteGraphics.graphics`).
+1. In `RoutingTouchDelegate`, implement a `geoView` method, which will get called when the user taps the map or scene.
+In this method, start out by declaring a `graphics` object for convenience (so you can type `graphics` throughout the method instead of `routeGraphics.graphics`).
 Set a `point` variable, and remove its z-value, which if present would cause the routing not to work:

     ```
-    func mapView(mapView: AGSMapView, didTapAtScreenPoint screenPoint: CGPoint, mapPoint: AGSPoint) {
+    func geoView(_ geoView: AGSGeoView, didTapAtScreenPoint screenPoint: CGPoint, mapPoint: AGSPoint) {
-        let graphics = mapRouteGraphics.graphics
+        let graphics = routeGraphics.graphics
         var point = mapPoint
         if point.hasZ {
             point = AGSPoint(x: point.x, y: point.y, spatialReference: point.spatialReference)